tj32gm/3-kingdoms-weather-shock/README.md

 This deposite contains the data file used in "Extreme Weather Events and Military Conflict over Seven Centuries in Ancient Korea" by Tackseung Jun and Rajiv Seth.

-Data is saved in Excel.
+Data used in the paper is  Excel.
 Data descriptions are available.